Arrow-zb/arrow-cli/README.md

 # @arrow-zb/cli
 It was originally planned to be named arrow cli.
-Unfortunately, it already exists in NPM, so it can only be named @ arrow ZB / cli
+Unfortunately, it already exists in NPM, so it can only be named @ arrow-zb/cli

 English | [简体中文](./docs/README.zh-CN.md)